reruo321/CPP-Self-Study/CS/CPP/README.md

 # C++
 The features applied to most versions of C++.
-To see new ones supported since C++11, see "CPP-Self-Study/CS/Modern-CPP" directory.
+To see new features supported since C++11, see "CPP-Self-Study/CS/Modern-CPP" directory.